Oil palm exhibit

 Our beautiful new orangutan, made from scrap metal by local artist James Wild, sits near the Malaysian House Garden in our Rainforest Biome.
 It’s been made to raise awareness of the threat these iconic apes face from habitat loss.
 Sadly, orangutans are critically endangered, as their habitat is converted to grow oil palms.

 Exhibit in our Biome

-The new exhibit in the Rainforest Biome, which sits among real examples of oil palms growing in the rainforest, asks if the introduction of the bird's nest fern (Asplenium nidus) into palm oil plantations can help increase biodiversity and give benefits to the growers by encouraging beneficial insects and improve nutrient cycling.
+The exhibit in the Rainforest Biome, which sits among real examples of oil palms growing in the rainforest, asks if the introduction of the bird's nest fern (Asplenium nidus) into palm oil plantations can help increase biodiversity and give benefits to the growers by encouraging beneficial insects and improve nutrient cycling.

 Research trip to Borneo

 Some of our Rainforest Biome team were lucky enough to go to visit Danum Valley in Borneo to help with PhD projects looking into the feasibility of using the bird's nest ferns in palm oil plantations, and bring the cutting edge, living science back to the Biome to tell the story to our Eden visitors.